docwho2/java-squareup-spring-ai-ivr/README.md

 ## 🚀 Why This Project Is Enterprise-Grade (Not a Demo)

-This application is the result of **years of real-world production use**, customer feedback, multi-region deployments, and extensive testing.
+This application is the result of **years of real-world production use** ([Last Generation](https://github.com/docwho2/java-squareup-chatgpt-ivr)), customer feedback, multi-region deployments, and extensive testing.
 It is **not a prototype** or reference sample.
 It is a **carrier-grade AI voice and messaging platform** engineered end-to-end for reliability, performance, and telephony-class expectations.

 Unlike most AI “phone bot” demos, this system was built to run **24/7 at production scale**, across multiple AWS regions, with full call control, strict latency requirements, and enterprise operational concerns built in from day one.